Find Affordable College Courses

 $14,610 Average Tuition & Fees

 You’ll join some of the best and brightest minds around you if you attend Roxborough Memorial Hospital School of Nursing.
 The school came in at #4 on this year’s Best Value Health Professions Schools in Pennsylvania list.
-Located in the city of Philadelphia, Roxborough Memorial Hospital School of Nursing is a private for-profit college with a fairly small student population.
+Located in the large city of Philadelphia, Roxborough Memorial Hospital School of Nursing is a private for-profit college with a small student population.

 Read full report on Health Professions at Roxborough Memorial Hospital School of Nursing